hphelion/documentation/commercial/GA1/commercial.install-GA-before.md

 <p style="font-size: small;"> <a href="/helion/openstack/install-beta-overview/">&#9664; PREV</a> | <a href="/helion/openstack/">&#9650; UP</a> | <a href="/helion/openstack/install-beta/kvm/">NEXT &#9654;</a> </p>

-# HP Helion OpenStack&#174; Beta Installation: Before you begin
+# HP Helion OpenStack&#174; Installation: Before you begin

 Before you begin the installation process, take a few minutes to read this page because it contains information about: